An expandable Z180 motherboard supplied with RomWBW (including CP/M)Designed by Stephen C Cousins in United Kingdom

 Expansion is available using the three 80-pin sockets.
 One is mounted horizontally to allow an extension backplane to be fitted, such as SC113.

-Currently included with the kit is a micro SD card adapter to connect to one of the SPI ports.
+The optional micro SD card adapter can be connected to one of the SPI ports.
 RomWBW supports SD cards for CP/M and Z-System file storage.
 This adapter is not a well behaved SPI device and prevents the use of the second SPI port.

 The optional FTDI style serial adapter allows connection of one of the motherboard's serial ports to a computer running a terminal emulation program.
 A USB type A to mini-B cable is required between the serial adapter and the USB port of a computer.
 The motherboard has two serial ports which can be used at the same time, so you may want 2 serial adapters and USB cables.